rutherford-nj/www.rutherfordboronj.com/covid-information/index.md

 [**Charts of progression of Rutherford COVID-19 cases**](charts/)

-COVID TESTING NOW AVAILABLE for Rutherford residents at Felician University - 217 Montross Ave (the white house next to Education Commons).
+COVID TESTING AVAILABLE for Rutherford residents at Felician University - 217 Montross Ave (the white house next to Education Commons).

-Rapid and PCR tests are available Monday, December 27th through Thursday December 30th 11am-6pm and Monday through Friday 11am-6pm beginning Monday, January 3rd.
+Rapid and PCR tests are available Monday through Friday 11am-6pm.

 Bring identification and insurance card if possible.
 Be prepared to give an email address to receive results of your test.

 Free parking available at the Montross Ave parking lot.
-Walk-Ins welcome.
+Walk-Ins Only.

 Testing provided by Grapefruit Testing.